Logiqx/docker-curator/docs/ubuntu.md

 gcc is required when working on the following projects:

+- wca-compose (dev/notebook)
   - scw-comp uses [python-Levenshtein](pip/python-Levenshtein.md) which requires gcc to be installed